How Screening for Pulmonary Arterial Hypertension Works

 Echocardiogram

-An ultrasound of the heart to show how well your heart is beating and pumping blood.
-It helps your doctor get a picture of your whole heart, including the right chambers
+An echocardiogram is an ultrasound scan that shows how well your heart is beating and pumping blood.
+It helps your rheumatologist get a picture of your whole heart, including the right chambers

-These screening tests can show if you might have PAH.
+The screening tests above can help show that you might have PAH.
 In order to confirm a PAH diagnosis, a test called right heart catheterization is required.
-Your doctor may order a right heart catheterization if other tests suggest you might have PAH.2,5,6
+Your rheumatologist may order a right heart catheterization if other tests suggest you might have PAH.

-Talk with your doctor about getting screened every year for PAH associated with scleroderma.
-Your doctor can order screening tests as recommended by professional medical guidelines and PAH specialists.1-3 Ask your doctor about pah
+Talk to your rheumatologist about a yearly PAH screening.
+Your rheumatologist can order screening tests as recommended by professional medical guidelines and PAH specialists.
+Ask your RHEUMATOLOGIST about pah

 Have Questions About PAH?